 20 Waterfalls to Visit Across the UK

-With some of the most impressive lakes and rivers in the world, it should come as no surprise that the UK has plenty of spectacular waterfalls to explore.
-Come rain or shine, waterfalls are relaxing, picturesque and in many cases, are stop-off points on some great walks.
-View the best waterfalls in the UK below.
+With some of the most impressive lakes and rivers in the world, it should come as no surprise that the UK is home to some magnificent waterfalls.
+Regardless of the weather or where you are in the UK, there is a must-see waterfall nearby.

 1. Stock Ghyll Force, Ambleside

-Park at one of the main car parks in Ambleside and enjoy a short walk to Stock Ghyll Force.
 This waterfall is a tributary of River Rothay and eventually drains into Lake Windermere.
 The picture-perfect waterfall is 70ft high and used to power 12 watermills.
-Today the waterfall attracts thousands of visitors each year, with the riverside walk leading up to the waterfall being great for anyone not used to longer walks.
+Today the waterfall attracts thousands of visitors, with the riverside walk leading up to the waterfall being great for anyone not used to longer walks.

 Nearest campsite: 25-minute drive from Windermere Club Site*.